Hannah Gross

 Compassion Focused

 I am constantly telling my clients that they need to treat themselves the way they would treat a loved one or dear friend.
-If a friend turned in a project late because they were overwhelmed and confused with the work, would you ever say to them "you're so lazy and irresponsible, you really need to get your act together?"
+If a friend turned in a project late because they were overwhelmed or confused with the work, would you ever say to them "you're so lazy and irresponsible, you really need to get your act together?"
 ABSOLUTELY NOT.
 Most likely you'd say something along the lines of "I feel you, we have so much work this quarter" or maybe even "let me know if you need help next time."
 Compassion-Focused Therapy (CFT) is an approach that profoundly benefits those of us who are quick to self-shame and self-criticize.
 Some people tend to be unreasonably harsh and don't treat themselves with the same sense of love, patience, and understanding that they would give someone else.
 The overarching goal of CFT is to build a sense of compassion and understanding towards ourselves and others.
-I support my clients in recognizing and calling out their internal hostility and insecurity, and replacing it with kindness and respect.
+I support my clients in recognizing and calling out their own internal hostility and insecurity, and replacing it with kindness and respect.
 Doing so helps clients to feel calm and safe in their own beings and bodies.
-Practicing compassion towards others (instead of automatically interpreting their actions in a negative way) also helps people experience less social anxiety, self-consciousness, frustration, and emotional dysregulation.
+Also practicing compassion towards others (instead of automatically interpreting their actions in a negative way) helps people experience less social anxiety, self-consciousness, frustration, and emotional dysregulation.

-, 6 ratings
+, 7 ratings

 This provider hasn’t received any written reviews yet.
 We started collecting written reviews January 1, 2025.